Published on Brock University (http://brocku.ca)

 The department also is home to student groups such as the English Students' Association or the Creative Writers Club.
 These student-led organizations arrange different activities and events, providing opportunities for students to become part of an engaged community.

-For the 2015-16 academic year, we are running the following first-year courses.
-ENGL 1F91 - English Literature Tradition and Innovation provides a survey of English Literature from the medieval period to the present.
-For 2015-2016 there will be two different sections of this course: one is taught by Dr Leah Knight, who researches books and women's reading practices in early modern England and is also the director of our graduate program; the other is taught by Dr Barbara Seeber, who researches Jane Austen as well as animal studies and who is the winner of the 2014 Faculty of Humanities Award for Excellence in Teaching.
+For the 2016-17 academic year, we will be running the following four first-year courses.
+ENGL 1F91 - English Literature Tradition and Innovation provides a survey of English Literature from the medieval period to the present; it will be taught by Dr Barbara Seeber, who researches Jane Austen as well as animal studies and who was the winner of the 2014 Faculty of Humanities Award for Excellence in Teaching.
 ENGL 1F95 - Literature in English: Forms, Themes and Approaches takes its readings primarily from the nineteenth and twentieth century; it will be taught by Dr Neta Gordon, who researches contemporary Canadian fictiona and drama and who was the winner of the 2011 Faculty of Humanities Excellence in Teaching award.
-ENGL 1F97 - Literature of Trauma and Recovery focuses on narratives of illness, violence, death, and mourning; it is taught this year by Dr Sue Spearey, who researches South African literatures and who was Chancellor's Chair for Teaching Excellence 2005-2008.
-WRDS 1F90 - Writing, Rhetoric, and Discourse Studies: An Introduction explores histories and theories of rhetoric and writing as well as writing practices in different media and for different audiences; it will be taught by Dr Rob Alexander, who researches the links between conventional and literary journalism, and who has been active in developing the Writing, Rhetoric and Discourse Studies Program.
+ENGL 1F97 - Literature of Trauma and Recovery focuses on narratives of illness, violence, death, and mourning; it will be taught by Dr Sue Spearey, who researches South African literatures and who was Chancellor's Chair for Teaching Excellence 2005-2008.
+WRDS 1F90 - Writing, Rhetoric, and Discourse Studies: An Introduction explores histories and theories of rhetoric and writing as well as writing practices in different media and for different audiences; it will be taught by Dr Gale Coskan-Johnson, who researches the rhetorics of sovereign power and transnational migration, and who has been instrumental in developing the new Honours degree in Writing, Rhetoric, and Discourse Studies for the department.

 If you would like more information, feel free to contact me (firstname.lastname@example.org).
 Hope to see you at Brock soon!